spacebanana420/tanuki/README.md

 You can also view screenshots and compress them into PNG copies.

-I plan to add screenshot cropping, data backup, screen recording and more to Tanuki!
+I plan to add screenshot cropping, data backup and more to Tanuki!

 # Download